-- Location nickname: A hint reminder for you to know which or where this agent is if you have more than one.
+- Location nickname: A quick way to keep track of agents if you have more than one.

-- Notifications email address: Each agent can have its own individual email notification address
+- Notifications: Each agent can have its own individual email notifications and frequency

-- Inactive agent: Shows red if agent stops sending data and a notification email is sent.
+- Inactive agent: Shows red if agent fails to communicate.
+Email notification also sent.